varmoh/Buerokratt-DSL/DSL.md

 5 -- once more onto the bridge!
 6 -- we shall defend our beaches
 7 -- cutting off the head of the snake
+8 -- ..and the rains of hell puored over the foolish bastards that chose to challenge might of Alexander